eosnetworkfoundation/docs/docs/50_eos-evm/30_developer-guide/30_deploy-local-nodes.md

 ```

 - Change the IP and port of the write session to your Transaction Wrapper server endpoint.
-- Change the IP and port of the read session to your TrustEVM-RPC server endpoint
+- Change the IP and port of the read session to your EOS EVM RPC server endpoint
 - Build the docker image for the proxy program:

 ```shell